Marine microorganisms

-Marine microorganisms have been variously estimated to make up about 70%, or about 90%, of the biomass in the ocean.
+Marine microorganisms have been variously estimated to make up between 70 and 90 percent of the biomass in the ocean.
 Taken together they form the marine microbiome.
 Over billions of years this microbiome has evolved many life styles and adaptations and come to participate in the global cycling of almost all chemical elements.
 Microorganisms are crucial to nutrient recycling in ecosystems as they act as decomposers.
 They are also responsible for nearly all photosynthesis that occurs in the ocean, as well as the cycling of carbon, nitrogen, phosphorus and other nutrients and trace elements.
 Marine microorganisms sequester large amounts of carbon and produce much of the world's oxygen.

 A small proportion of marine microorganisms are pathogenic, causing disease and even death in marine plants and animals.
 However marine microorganisms recycle the major chemical elements, both producing and consuming about half of all organic matter generated on the planet every year.
 As inhabitants of the largest environment on Earth, microbial marine systems drive changes in every global system.

 In July 2016, scientists reported identifying a set of 355 genes from the last universal common ancestor (LUCA) of all life on the planet, including the marine microorganisms.
 Despite its diversity, microscopic life in the oceans is still poorly understood.
 For example, the role of viruses in marine ecosystems has barely been explored even in the beginning of the 21st century.